bryanjrague/pythonCode/README.md

 Repo of personal python code from courses and self projects.

 Contents:
-- Basics: Module containing test code for basic python actions.
-Most likely not interesting to anyone.
+- Basics: Module containing test code experimenting with basic python tasks.
 - RPG_Text_Game: contains files related to a RPG game created within the Stack Skills course "The Complete Python Course: Beginner to Advanced!" available at https://stackskills.com/courses/
     - Game covers python syntax, class creation and instantiation, and programming a dynamic game battle script